sdeck51/jekyll-now/_posts/2016-4-5-Large ClassificationTransferLearning.md

 ---
 layout: post
-title: Tensorflow - Transfer Learning
+title: Tensorflow - Classification with Transfer Learning
 ---

 In this post I'll go over how you can harness a deep neural network and classify your own images quickly!